RAFTA-AIRBORNE/AEMpyX_public/README.md

 	directory also contains makefiles for both operating systems, named _Makefile_linux_ or _Makefile_windows_, respectively.

+- 	**aempy/scripts**
+ 	Contains a collection of scripts for processing, visualization, and other tasks related to one-dimensional inversion of AEM data.

 - 	**aempy/other_scripts**
-    Contains a collection of scripts for processing, visualization, and other tasks related to one-dimensional inversion of AEM data;.
+ 	Contains a collection of various scripts for processing, visualization, and other tasks related to one-dimensional inversion of
+ 	AEM data.
 Also included is a workflow for static shift correction of MT observations (work in progress).
+These scripts
-These scripts come from different stages of the RAFTA project, solving specific problems.
-Thus they may not be up to date.
-However, they represent a useful source for cannibalizing.
+	come from different stages of the RAFTA project, solving specific/local problems.
+Thus they may noy be up to date.
+However, they represent a useful source.
+Happy cannibalizing!

 -	**aempy/util**
     Contains  useful helper shell scripts etc.